Most kids love frogs and most kids love jumping, and our kids, at least, are absolutely thrilled when they get to play frog hop games!

 Froggy Game For Kids

-There are a number of ways to use these free frog game sheets, but here’s how we mainly do it…
+There are a number of ways to use these free frog game sheets, but here’s how we have mainly used them so far…

-We place the printed and laminated pages around the section (could also be used inside!) and start at number 1.
+We place the printed and laminated pages outside around our property (could also be used inside!) and start at number 1.

 The children have a range of tasks to complete which will depend on what age and stage they’re at.

 Here are some ideas:

 - Hopping between the sheets like a frog

 - Looking at and describing the differences between the frog pictures

 - Reading out the new verb on each sheet and thinking about what that movement might look like